Yassellee/website/_posts/2025-09-26-CHI2026-submission-a.md

 order: 4
 image: "/images/2025-09-26-CHI2026-submission-a.png"
 highlight:
 excerpt: "How can LLM agent simulations be made genuinely useful for policy?
-We take a first step toward answering this question by working closely with policymakers over 16 months to design and build a 13,000-agent simulation system that directly informed and improved policy implementation at CMU."
+We take a first step toward answering this question by working closely with policymakers over 16 months to design and build a 13,000-agent simulation system that directly informed and improved policy at CMU."
 paper: "https://arxiv.org/abs/2509.21868"
 code:
 media: